tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ### Apps

+Depending on your ideal openDesk deployment, you may wish to disable or enable certain apps.
-All available apps and their default value are in `helmfile/environments/default/opendesk_main.gotmpl`.
+All available apps and their default values are located in `helmfile/environments/default/opendesk_main.gotmpl`.

 | Component            | Name                        | Default | Description                    |
 | -------------------- | --------------------------- | ------- | ------------------------------ |